chenqianben/ImageNet-Models-with-Pytorch/README.md

 This aims to help the author consult the newest Image Network Models  and get a better understanding of the Deep Learning.

-All the codes are written by Jupyter Notebook
+All the codes are written by Jupyter Notebook.

 Reference
 ============